Adventureland (film)

-Adventureland is a 2009 American comedy-drama film written and directed by Greg Mottola, starring Jesse Eisenberg and Kristen Stewart and co-starring Ryan Reynolds, Kristen Wiig, Bill Hader, Martin Starr, and Margarita Levieva.
-Set in the summer of 1987, recent college grad James Brennan (Eisenberg) is making big plans to tour Europe and attend graduate school in pursuit of a career in journalism.
-However, financial problems force him to look for a summer job instead of traveling abroad, which places him at Adventureland, a run-down amusement park in western Pennsylvania and loosely based on the "Adventureland" local theme park in Farmingdale, New York.
-There he meets Emily Lewin (Stewart), a co-worker with whom he develops a quick rapport and relationship.
+Adventureland is a 2009 American romantic comedy-drama film written and directed by Greg Mottola.
+It stars Jesse Eisenberg, Kristen Stewart, Ryan Reynolds, Kristen Wiig, Bill Hader, Martin Starr, and Margarita Levieva.
+In the film, recent college graduate James Brennan (Eisenberg) takes a job at a run-down Pittsburgh amusement park to save up for grad school in New York.

+The theme park is loosely based on the "Adventureland" local theme park in Farmingdale, a village on Long Island, New York.
 Released on April 3, 2009, the film received positive reviews and earned $17.1 million worldwide at the box office.
 It was nominated for "Best Ensemble Cast Performance" at the 19th Annual Gotham Independent Film Awards.